 Google Duo is a great video chat app.
-It works well for one-to-one conversations, and group chats are super easy to set up too.
-But Google Duo offers more than just video calling, including the ability to send a one-minute Google Duo video message.
+It works well for one-to-one conversations, and group chats are easy to set up too.
+However, there’s much more to Duo than just the basics.
+One such bonus feature is the ability to send a one-minute Google Duo video message.

 Also read: 10 best video chat apps for Android

 If someone doesn’t answer your video call, Duo automatically lets you send a message instead.
-But sometimes you might want to send someone a quick video without calling them first.
-For those instances, you can simply send a Google Duo video message to as many as 32 individuals and groups.
+But sometimes you might want to send someone a quick video instead of calling them altogether.
+In those instances, you can simply send a Google Duo video message to as many as 32 individuals and groups.
 Here’s how to do it.

 Want to learn more about Google Duo?
 Check out our guide explaining what it is and how to use it.